 Los Angeles, June 2020

 History informs us that self-indulgent strivings, blindly pursued, do not end well.
 Shortly after The Well-Tuned Brain was published I had the privilege of discussing my musings with David Milch, the Emmy Award winning writer and producer of television dramas, including Deadwood.
 This series, set among the Black Hills of South Dakota during the gold rush of the 1870s charts the growth of an illegal frontier settlement from primitive mining camp to incorporated town.
 Deadwood, in its history, is notable for the many wild characters – among them Calamity Jane, Wild Bill Hickok, and Seth Bullock – who were lured to the Black-Hills in hunger for riches, only to find death.
 David Milch, harnessing his extraordinary talents as a story-teller, weaves Deadwood’s colorful history into a powerful allegorical tale of how unfettered self-interest, exploitation, and raw violence must ultimately yield to the recognition that only through mutual understanding, built on rational discourse, can the bedrock of a prosperous and viable social order be secured.
-It is a timeless story, one that remains powerfully relevant, even today, in America’s ongoing struggle for unity and cultural balance.
+It is a timeless story, one that remains powerfully relevant, even today, in America’s ongoing struggle for unity, equity, and cultural balance.